 In February and March, we welcome families to celebrate winter and the promise of spring by playing outdoors and if the conditions are right for the sap to flow in the sugar maple trees, we will be making maple syrup.
+Generally, if the sap is flowing the snow is melting and vice versa.
+Whether the weather brings us sap or snow we will have a great time together!
 Scroll down to to see photos and read more about our winter/sugaring family weekends at Glen Brook.

-Glen Brook maple syrup — organic, hand-gathered — is a staple on the Glen Brook breakfast table.
+Glen Brook maple syrup is a staple on the Glen Brook breakfast table.
 Our sugarbush is a mixture of young and mature maples.
-We tap our trees with a combination of traditional galvanized steel pails and rubber lines so that participants in our surgaring program get the full benefit of operating a traditional operation but also one that utilizes modern methods.
-Sap is gathered by hand, using a ship's bilge pump to transfer sap into holding tanks, and then into the sugarhouse.
-Glen Brook's wood-fired evaporator is a 2 1/2-foot by six-foot Dominion & Grimm constructed of an iron arch and stainless steel pans and related components.
+We tap our trees with a combination of traditional galvanized steel pails and rubber lines so that participants in our surgaring program get to experience a traditional operation but also one that utilizes modern methods.
+Sap is gathered by hand and taken to the sugarhouse where it is boiled down in Glen Brook's wood-fired evaporator.

 Please note, that while Mid-February to Late-March are often good times for the sap to flow, it only flows when the weather is right.
 If we don't have any sap to make syrup, we can still promise good food, great activities, and a wonderful weekend at Glen Brook.